vernondcole/learn-salt/lessons/git/how_to_git_stuff.md

 is `git commit -m "this is my comment"`.

 - push: send all committed changes to the upstream repository.

-- branch: make a new name for versions of software in your repository.

 - merge: combine work from one branch into another branch.